 Cabrini Green Legal Aid Clinic provides free legal aid in the areas of family, housing and criminal law.
 Many student volunteers assist at the Expungement Self Help Desk at the Daley Center to enable individuals with past arrests or convictions who have demonstrated positive life changes to become more productive members of our community.
 Contact the Volunteer Coordinator at (312) 266-1345.

 Catholic Charities Legal Assistance provides the working poor and homeless with basic legal advice, educational outreach, self-help materials, access to a network of pro bono attorneys, and referrals to other legal aid organizations.
 Catholic Charities is one of the nation's largest social service networks and provides vital services to people in need regardless of their religious, social, or economic backgrounds.
-Contact Pamela Tan at firstname.lastname@example.org.
+Contact Hilda Bahena at email@example.com.

 Center for Disability and Elder Law is a non-profit pro bono legal services organization that provides legal aid to low-income senior citizens and people with disabilities through the volunteer efforts of attorneys and paralegals from Chicago law firms and corporate legal departments.
 Law students assist with client intake and case support.
 Contact Thomas Wendt, chief legal officer, by email or at (312) 376-1880.